praneash456/ChartJS-Lit/README.md

 npx nx serve my-angular-app
 ```

-For any changes done inside `my-lit-lib.ts`, file and for the changes to reflect in the angular application, please do take a build (web-components) and then serve the angular framework.
+For any changes done inside `my-lit-lib.ts` file and for the changes to reflect in the angular application, please do take a build (web-components) and then serve the angular framework.